British School Manila

 The British School Manila (abbreviated as BSM) is a private, non-profit international school in the Philippines.
-The school provides British education for children ages 3–18, following an adapted form of a British Curriculum and the IB Diploma.
+The school follows the National Curriculum for England for children in early years to GCSE, adapted for the international environment and its host country and the IB Diploma.
 BSM students are prepared for end of Key Stage tests in Primary, GCSEs at 16, the IB Diploma at 18 and for life beyond school and university.

 History

-The British School Manila was founded in 1976, where it has grown from 2 classrooms and 32 students to over 960 students, representing 54 nationalities.
+The British School Manila was founded in 1976, and it has grown from 2 classrooms and 32 students to over 960 students, representing 54 nationalities.

 The school first operated in the old Union Church, then in 1980 moved to Merville, Parañaque.
 In September 2001, BSM relocated to purpose-built premises in Bonifacio Global City, in Metro Manila, Philippines, next to the International School Manila and the Manila Japanese School.

 In 2016 the Senate of the Philippines discussed a case brought against the school regarding a student challenged for plagiarism in 2015.
 The Philippine Department of Justice determined there was no case to answer.
 The Philippine Department of Education also investigated and, in 2018, instructed BSM to obtain a new legislative franchise to operate within that academic year.
 The school, having exceeded all regulatory requirements, was formally recognised as an "Educational Institution of International Character" in Republic Act 11218 in July 2018.

-In 2021, the school, working in collaboration with the Philippine Department of Education, was one of the first in the Philippines to be granted permission to start hybrid learning and, subsequently, to return to face-to-face learning.
+In 2021, the school, working in collaboration with the Philippine Department of Education, was one of the first in the Philippines to be granted permission to start hybrid learning and, subsequently, to return to face-to-face learning amidst the COVID-19 pandemic.

 Campus

 With the exception of the Main Building and Learning Resource Centre, all of the other buildings have been named after Philippine locations, people and events (Anilao, Boracay, Cebu, Dinagyang, El Nido, Fiesta, Rizal).
-The maximum class size is 25 for all years with the exception of Year 12 and Year 13 where the aim for a maximum class size is 18.
 The average class size is 22 students.

 Facilities include an 8-lane 25-meter swimming pool, an on-campus 95x45m field using artificial turf for higher playability for tennis, football, cricket and multi-use, a grass sports field that is 100x50m for rugby, football and athletics, math rooms, well-equipped science laboratories and several multipurpose rooms.
 It also includes two cafeterias, one for Primary students and one for Senior students.